-This can be called natal plum, big num-num, Amatungulu or grootnoem-noem.
+This plant can be called natal plum, big num-num, Amatungulu or grootnoem-noem.
+Natal plum originally comes from Natal, South Africa, naturally inspiring the common name.

-Preferred USDA Hardiness Zones:
+Preferred USDA Hardiness Zones

-Choose this shrub if you are in Zones 9-11.
-Zone 9 shrubs will do better if protected from the winters.
-They may fall prey to winter chills and freezes but will regrow in the spring.
-It originally comes from Natal, South Africa, naturally inspiring the common name.
+Choose this shrub if you are in zones 9 through 11.
+In zone 9, the shrub will do better if it is protected during winter.
+It may fall prey to winter chills and freezes but will regrow in the spring.

 If you have smelled orange blossoms, you know what natal plum flowers smell like.
 The two plants have very similar scents.
 Each flower features five waxy petals arranged in a star shape.